lutze/verdoy/database/README.md

 # Database Migrations

-This directory contains the database migrations for the LMS Core system.
+This directory contains the database migrations for the VerdoyLab system.

 ## Migration Order